Bristol Community College

 - Desktop computers (all locations)

-This means that BCC will issue a warning as soon as pertinent information is available.
+This means that Bristol will issue a warning as soon as pertinent information is available.
 This is critical; the college will issue a warning even if it does not have all of the facts surrounding a criminal incident that represents a serious and continuing threat to students and employees.
 The warning will contain information about the type of criminal incident that has occurred with updates as additional information becomes available.
-If the continuing danger ends—for example, the perpetrator is apprehended—BCC will not issue a Timely Warning, but may decide to issue a Public Safety Advisory.
+If the continuing danger ends—for example, the perpetrator is apprehended—Bristol will not issue a Timely Warning, but may decide to issue a Public Safety Advisory.

 The Clery Act Timely Warning crimes are: